kkrawiec/swim/README.md

 ## Bibliography

-[bps]: Krawiec, K., "Behavioral Program Synthesis with Genetic Programming", Springer International Publishing, 2015.
+<a name="bps">[1]</a>: Krawiec, K., "Behavioral Program Synthesis with Genetic Programming", Springer International Publishing, 2015.

-[fg]: Poli, R.; Langdon, W. B. & McPhee, N. F., "A field guide to genetic programming", Published via http://lulu.com and freely available at http://www.gp-field-guide.org.uk, 2008
+<a name="fg">[1]</a>: Poli, R.; Langdon, W. B. & McPhee, N. F., "A field guide to genetic programming", Published via http://lulu.com and freely available at http://www.gp-field-guide.org.uk, 2008

-[lexi]: Helmuth, T.; Spector, L. & Matheson, J., "Solving Uncompromising Problems with Lexicase Selection", IEEE Transactions on Evolutionary Computation, 2015, 19, 630-643
+<a name="lexi">[1]</a>: Helmuth, T.; Spector, L. & Matheson, J., "Solving Uncompromising Problems with Lexicase Selection", IEEE Transactions on Evolutionary Computation, 2015, 19, 630-643

-[ifs]:  Smith, R.E.; Forrest, S.; & Perelson A.S, “Searching for diverse, cooperative populations with genetic algorithms”.
+<a name="ifs">[1]</a>: Smith, R.E.; Forrest, S.; & Perelson A.S, “Searching for diverse, cooperative populations with genetic algorithms”.
 Evolutionary Computation, 1993, 1.2

-[ifs2]: McKay, R. I., "An Investigation of Fitness Sharing in Genetic Programming", The Australian Journal of Intelligent Information Processing Systems, 2001, 7, 43-51
+<a name="ifs2">[1]</a>: McKay, R. I., "An Investigation of Fitness Sharing in Genetic Programming", The Australian Journal of Intelligent Information Processing Systems, 2001, 7, 43-51